Parkpunkrider/GateCalculator/README.md

 ### Calculator for electronical gates written with Python NumPy

 #### Disclaimer:
 Only for Gates which act purely as resistors as of now (so no phase shift).
-Active Gates are not implemented properly.

 #### How to use it
 The calculator works as a CLI based application and is deployed via docker.